virtualidentityag/quality-gate/README.md

 - `biotope-quality-gate lint --include-jsx` - will lint typescript and javascript files, including the ones with jsx and tsx extensions

+**WARNING**: The `--sass` option is planned on the roadmap for the project but is not yet implemented.

 #### Fix
 This option will try to fix any errors that it finds automatically.
 If there are errors it finds but cannot fix them, it will report them as usual.